opengisch/QField-docs/en/case-studies/rwanda-rural-water.rst

       :width: 600px
       :alt: data distribution and updating procedure

-Why didn't we use ``QFieldSync`` plugin for this purpose?

-Although QField has a nice QFieldSync plugin for linking between PostGIS and Geopackage, we didn't select QFieldSync.
-Because QFieldSync plugin only can create a Geopackage only, so size of data will become so large, it makes QField's performance slow.
-After separating PostGIS data into 27 geopackages by ``postgis2qfield``, the performance of QField is better now.

 Data sharing via vectortiles
 ----------------------------
 First of all, you can see our collected data from `here <https://rural.water-gis.com>`__.